Catalyst Scholars

 Martha Gray, Director of MIT linQ

-Who should join as a Scholar?
+Who should join as a Catalyst Scholar

 This program is perfect for those passionate about biomedical innovation and eager to contribute to healthcare solutions, complementing their education or work.
 Scholars will engage in deep, hands-on work alongside seasoned professionals, gaining invaluable experience in identifying and addressing critical healthcare needs.
 Ideal candidates will have a curiosity about healthcare, a desire to solve complex problems, and an interest in interdisciplinary collaboration.
 The program is designed for students who thrive in environments that encourage critical thinking and iterative learning.